learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 # This is very intuitive as we started off with normal distributions
 ```

-### Generate a uniform distribution and plot / calculate the K-S test against a uniform as well as a normal distribution
+Generate a uniform distribution and plot / calculate the K-S test against a uniform as well as a normal distribution:

 ```python